Nikkorey/Nikkorey/README.md

-### 👋 Hi there, I'm Nikko Rey
+### 👋 Hi there, I'm Nikko Rey Hular

 - 🔭 I’m currently working on project in TeamTreehouse
-- 🌱 I’m currently learning a techdegree in TeamTreehouse to become a Frontend Web Developer
+- 🌱 I’m currently learning a techdegree in TeamTreehouse & FreecodeCamp to become a Frontend Web Developer

 <!--
 - 👯 I’m looking to collaborate on ...